synedra/katacoda-scenarios/node-stargate/step4.md

 The first thing that needs to happen is to create a table.
 HTTPie will handle the authentication and create the right server based on your .astrarc file, but you'll need to make sure and use that "Workshop" keyspace.

-`http POST :/graphql-schema query='mutation createTables {
+`http POST :/graphql-schema query=' mutation createTables {
     cavemen: createTable(
         keyspaceName: "workshop",
         tableName: "cavemen",